 - GIS functionality to visualize assets and work order locations

-PSD Citywide’s Maintenance Manager is a unique CMMS system, offering all of the above listed features and customizable options and designed specifically for municipalities and other public sector organizations.
-Register for the webinar below to see what Maintenance Manager can do for your organization.
+Citywide Maintenance is a unique CMMS system, offering all of the above listed features and customizable options and designed specifically for municipalities and other public sector organizations.
+Register for the webinar below to see what Citywide Maintenance can do for your organization.

 With any big decision that affects your community, we understand that there are a lot of other factors at play.
 Whether it’s getting council approval, staff buy-in, or budget, every organization has different considerations depending on size, location, environment, municipality tier, etc.

 Here are a couple of things to consider when discussing with your staff and council.

 Over the past several years, there have been grants available for modernization initiatives.
 One example is Ontario’s Municipal Modernization Program that came to a close in 2021.
 This grant was geared towards smaller and rural communities to update and improve service delivery to the community, which included the implementation of new technology.

 Since decisions to purchase software largely hinges on the ability to fund it, keeping up with grant opportunities is crucial.

 New funding is always coming out, so be sure to subscribe to news alerts from your province and the federal government, if available.

 Legislative requirements differ in each province.
 For example, Ontario has specific legislation for road maintenance through O.Reg 366/18 Minimum Maintenance Standards for Municipal Highways in Ontario.
 However, some provinces may not have any specific legislation for road maintenance, but are mandated at the municipal or regional level instead.

 Some examples of provincial road maintenance standards include:

 - O.Reg 366/18 – Minimum Maintenance Standards for Municipal Highways – Ontario